All Episodes

 Don't go away.

-I'll tell you this uh New York Times editorial on, which basically says it's getting tougher and tougher for them to prop Obama up economically.
+I'll tell you, this New York Times editorial on, which basically says it's getting tougher and tougher for them to prop Obama up economically.

 That editorial runs on a holiday Sunday, holiday weekend Sunday, when nobody's looking.

-But the New York Times also buried an additional bit of shocking news way down in their uh their editorial, the article.
+But the New York Times also buried an additional bit of shocking news way down in their editorial, the article.

-Analysts had predicted the index, which anticipates sales that'll be completed in the next two months would be down one percent from March.
+Analysts had predicted the index, which anticipates sales that'll be completed in the next two months, would be down 1% from March.

 Instead, it was down 11.6%.